Summary

 The human teacher is being compared to a robotic teacher.

 III.
-Answer each of these questions in a short paragraph (about 30 words).
+Answer each of these questions in a short paragraph (about 30 words) from the text The Fun They Had

-1. What kind of teachers did Margie and Tommy have?
+1. What kind of teachers did Margie and Tommy have in the story The Fun They Had?

 Margie and Tommy had a big black robotic teacher.
-It was customized to teach according to the Child’s pace and needs.
-It is described as a big black-box-like device with a screen, a slot for inserting homework, and a mechanical voice for delivering lessons.
+It was customised to teach according to the child’s pace and needs.
+It is described as a big black box-like device with a screen, a slot for inserting homework, and a mechanical voice for delivering lessons.

 4. Why was Margie doing badly in geography?